Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên17/05/2023

-The UV index is at very dangerous levels.
+The UV index is at very harmful levels.

-On May 17, the National Center for Hydro-Meteorological Forecasting warned about the maximum ultraviolet (UV) index.
+On May 17, the National Center for Hydro-Meteorological Forecasting warned of the maximum ultraviolet (UV) index.
 Accordingly, in many areas across the country, the UV index is above the harmful risk level (9-10).
-The UV index in Ho Chi Minh City is forecasted to be at level 9 for 3 days from May 17-20.
+The UV index in Ho Chi Minh City is forecast to be at 9 for 3 days from May 17-20.
 This is the threshold that requires limiting outdoor activities.

 In addition, the forecast of the maximum potential heat index in Ho Chi Minh City is also at a very dangerous level (41-54).
-This level is very likely to cause heatstroke, exhaustion, heat shock if exposed or physically active for a long time in hot weather.
+This level is very likely to cause heatstroke, exhaustion, heat shock if exposed or engaged in prolonged physical activity in hot weather.

 Tia cực tím ở mức nguy hại ảnh hưởng sức khoẻ như thế nào - Ảnh 1.

-UV index at very high level according to Weatheronline forecast
+The UV index is at a very high level according to Weatheronline forecast.

-According to the Accuweather weather forecast page, in the next 4 days, the temperature in Ho Chi Minh City will be from 33 - 36 degrees Celsius.
+According to the weather forecast site Accuweather, in the next 4 days, the temperature in Ho Chi Minh City will be from 33 - 36 degrees Celsius.
 The UV index ranges from 7-11, of which on May 18, the index was 11.
-This is an extremely high level on the UV index scale, with a very high risk of harm, very dangerous, can cause eye damage, skin burns, immunosuppression or even skin cancer if exposed directly to sunlight for a long time without careful protection and shielding.
+This is an extremely high level on the UV index scale, with an extremely high risk of harm, very dangerous, can cause eye damage, skin burns, immunosuppression or even skin cancer if exposed directly to sunlight for a long time without careful protection and shielding.

 According to the weather forecast site Weatheronline, the average temperature in Ho Chi Minh City in the coming days will be 35-36 degrees Celsius, with UV rays at a very high level of 9-10.